-• Obtain sufficient appropriate audit evidence regarding the financial information of the entities or business significant audit findings, including any significant deficiencies in internal control that we identify during our audit.
+• Evaluate the overall presentation, structure and content of the financial report, including the disclosures, and significant audit findings, including any significant deficiencies in internal control that we identify during our audit.

-We communicate with the directors regarding, among other matters, the planned scope and timing of the audit and independence, and to communicate with them all relationships and other matters that may reasonably be thought to bear on our independence, and where applicable, related safeguards.
+We communicate with the directors regarding, among other matters, the planned scope and timing of the audit and on our independence, and where applicable, actions taken to eliminate threats or related safeguards.

-We also provide the directors with a statement that we have complied with relevant ethical requirements regarding
+We also provide the directors with a statement that we have complied with relevant ethical requirements regarding independence, and to communicate with them all relationships and other matters that may reasonably be thought to bear